generalgalactic/skyteller-ens-registry/README.md

 A wildcard ENS resolver that uses a registrar (like `ManagedRegistrar` above) as a backend.

 Note: [Wildcard resolvers](https://docs.ens.domains/ens-improvement-proposals/ensip-10-wildcard-resolution) are different from the original ENS subnode-based resolver, which relied on registering every subdomain on ENS's central subnode registry.
-With wildcard resolvers, the client is expected to recursively attempt to find a resolver for each level until it succeeds: First `foo.skyteller.eth`, if no resolver is registered then check `skyteller.eth`, if no resolver then fall back to the default `eth` resolver.
+With wildcard resolvers, the client is expected to recursively attempt to find a resolver for each level until it succeeds: First `foo.example.eth`, if no resolver is registered then check `example.eth`, if no resolver then fall back to the default `eth` resolver.

 ### `src/extended/ManagedENSResolver.sol`